 Kendo is a Japanese fencing discipline which is originated in the swordsmanship of the Japanese warrior-aristocrats around 10th century.
 Along the passage of time, it turned from the killing techniques to the way of live-giving discipline through the fair & just swordsmanship philosophy.

-The modern kendo (20th century onward) has strong emphasis on self-discipline and mutual respect.
+The modern kendo (20th century onwards) has strong emphasis on self-discipline and mutual respect.
 The purpose of modern kendo is to build healthy mind and body, and to establish genuine friendship through physical exercise and inclusive competitions.

 Our aim is, whatever ambition you wish to pursue, to support you in your aspirations and to share the joy of kendo experiences with you.